 Wildlife & Activities

 All trips to the camp on Mumbo Island, by motorboat or kayak, start at Cape Maclear.
 Kayaking will take at least a couple of hours on a leisurely basis with cold drinks whilst the boat trip is about 45 minutes.
-For those who want to get out on the water from Mumbo Island there is a choice of sea kayaking, scuba diving, swimming or snorkelling and Mumbo Island Camp is PADI registered, offering beginner, advanced and speciality courses in scuba diving, as well as equipment hire and casual dives.
+While swimming in the lake from the lakeshore is not recommended, for those who want to get out on the water from Mumbo Island there is a choice of sea kayaking, scuba diving, or snorkelling and Mumbo Island Camp is PADI registered, offering beginner, advanced and speciality courses in scuba diving, as well as equipment hire and casual dives.
 The marine life is spectacular, with a huge variety of fish.
 Nature trails, bird watching and fishing are also an option, although a shady hammock or the beach are perfect retreats for those wanting to unwind and relax.